 Today’s Schloss Arenberg is located on the site of a medieval residence mentioned in the city’s archives as early as 1434.
 In the early 17th century, a local nobleman built a summer palace, known as Schloss Bürglstein.
 In 1695, Archbishop Johann Ernst Graf von Thun und Hohenstein acquired the site.
 He commissioned the building of a retirement home for priests, for whom the garden and the Bürgelstein provided relaxation.
 In 1730, Archbishop Leopold Anton Freiherr von Firmian erected a Gloriette on the Bürglstein, which offered an unsurpassed view of the city.
 The magnificent view and the documented pleasure trips on the Salzach, which bordered the southernmost city mountain of Salzburg until its regulation in the 19th century, were a lovely way to pass the time.

-In 1791, Josef Rosenegger bought the property, and created a terraced English garden and restaurant.
-While excavating to create the garden he discovered a Roman burial ground.
-Rosenegger sold the artifacts to King Ludwig I of Bavaria, an avid art collector: They are now on view in the Alte Pinakothek in Munich.
+In 1791, Josef Rosenegger bought the property and created a terraced English garden and restaurant.
+While excavating to create the garden, he discovered a Roman burial ground.
+Rosenegger sold the artifacts to King Ludwig I of Bavaria, an avid art collector.
+The artifacts are now on display in the Alte Pinakothek museum in Munich.
 Rosenegger exhibited his collection and charged admission.

 After several changes of ownership, from 1966 to 1995, the Max Reinhardt Research Centre was housed at Schloss Arenberg.
 They organized numerous exhibitions during the Salzburg Festivals.
 In 2000, the Salzburg Stiftung acquired Schloss Arenberg and made it the home of the Open Medical Institute.